Correlation and Auto-correlation – An Easy Primer on 2 Key Concepts

 (Image by Author)

 Now where have we seen this formula before?
-It is of course the Pearson’s correlation coefficient!
+It is the Pearson’s correlation coefficient!

 Auto-correlation

-Just like correlation, auto-correlation can be linear or nonlinear, positive or negative, or it can be zero.
+Just like correlation, auto-correlation can be linear or nonlinear.
+It can be positive or negative.
+And it can be zero (not auto-correlated) or 1.0 (perfectly auto-correlated).

-The formula for auto-correlation when used for a linearly auto-correlated relationship between a variable and a k-lagged version of itself is as follows:
+The formula for auto-correlation of a variable Yi with a k-lagged version of itself is as follows:

 Formula for k-lagged auto-correlation of Y (Image by Author)